mneedes/mos/UsersGuide.md

 # Introduction

-..Intended for ARM M3/M4/M7 Series

-This so far has been an exercise to see how well a simple scheduler implementing tick reduction can perform assuming:

-1. Scheduler polls state of blocked threads instead of being event driven.
-2. Yield flags are maintained instead of wait lists on the blocked resources such as semaphores and mutex.
+The Maintainable RTOS (MOS) microkernel is an exercise in writing a user-maintainable RTOS with a necessary and sufficient set of primitives.

-MOS has a modular construction, kernel can either stand alone or optionally use trace, shell, heap and dynamic thread modules.
-There are some dependencies: for example the shell module requires the trace module and the dynamic thread module requires heap.
+MOS has a modular construction, the kernel can either stand alone or optionally use provided trace, shell, heap and dynamic thread modules.
+There are some dependencies: for example the shell module requires the trace module and the dynamic thread module requires the heap.

+MOS is currently intended only for ARM Cortex M.

+# Configuration

-## MOS configuration (mos_config.h)
+## MOS configuration file (mos_config.h)

-Edit configuration file to suit application requirements.
+Edit mos_config.h to suit application requirements.

+## Exception handlers

+The SysTick_Handler(), PendSV_Handler() and desired fault handlers should be properly assigned in BSP source and linker configuration files, otherwise MOS will not function correctly.

-## Processor HAL (mos_phal.h)
+## Board Support Package (BSP) HAL (bsp_hal.h)

-Edit mos_phal.h file to include the configuration file for the specific processor implementation including CMSIS definitions.
+Edit bsp_hal.h file for the specific processor implementation and board features.

-## HAL/BSP
+## HAL/BSP Initialization

 Before invoking MosInit() the HAL or BSP should perform the following tasks: